A-Star100/pyVideo/README.md

 This project is just so people can play video with Python, and **will not** be properly maintained, as it is a side project.
 If you're looking for a more advanced, cross-platform video player (that doesn't use Python), check out [SimpliPlay](https://simpliplay.netlify.app), also created by me, which supports HLS and MPEG-DASH on *every* platform except iOS.

 ## Requirements
-Python 3.6 or later
+- Python 3.6 or later

-PyQT (version to install in requirements.txt)
+- PyQT (version to install in requirements.txt - 5.1.5.11, latest as of Jan 26, 2025)

 ## After cloning the repo
 Simply type